-The following table shows the distribution of the Group's credit risk exposure as at 31 December 2015, broken down according to whether or not credit risk reduction techniques are applied, and, where applicable, the reduction technique used (the exposure data refer to exposure prior to application of the risk reduction technique):
+The following table shows the distribution of the Group's credit risk exposure as at 31 December 2016, broken down according to whether or not credit risk reduction techniques are applied, and, where applicable, the reduction technique used (the exposure data refer to exposure prior to application of the relevant risk reduction technique):

+VALUE OF THE EVROCURE (C the second of

 VALUE OF THE EXPOSURE (€ thousands)

-2015
+2016

-A) Exposures to which a credit risk reduction technique is not applied 60,732,718
+A) Exposures to which a credit risk reduction technique is not applied 46,615,516

-B) Exposures to which a credit risk reduction technique is applied 6,485,664
+B) Exposures to which a credit risk reduction technique is applied 5,658,388

 - On-balance sheet netting agreements -

+-

-Framework netting agreements relating to transactions with a repurchase commitment, securities lending transactions, commodities or other capital market transactions -
+- Master netting agreements covering repurchase transactions, securities or commodities

+lending or borrowing transactions or other capital-market driven transactions

 - Collateral (1)

-- Other collateral (2) 109,942
+- Other collateral (2) 52,595

-- Personal guarantees 6,375,722
+- Personal guarantees 5,605,793

 - Credit derivatives -

-- (1) Includes transactions secured by debt securities, shares, receivables and ownership rights to immovable property allowed by the Solvency Regulation as credit risk reduction techniques. - (2) Includes cash deposits, certificates of deposit and similar instruments held with third party entities other than those of the Group and pledged in favour of entities of the Group, life insurance policies pledged in favour of Group entities issued by insurance companies recognised as providers of cover and debt securities issued by other institutions not included in point (1) above which would receive a maximum weighting of 50%, which must be repurchased at a predetermined price by the issuing institutions at the request of the holder of the securities.
+- (1) Includes transactions secured by debt securities, shares, receivables and ownership rights to immovable property allowed by the Solvency Regulation as credit risk reduction techniques. - (2) Includes cash deposits, certificates of deposit and similar instruments held with third-party entities other than those of the Group and pledged in favour of entities of the Group, life insurance policies pledged in favour of Group entities issued by insurance companies recognised as providers of cover and debt securities issued by other institutions not included in point (1) above which would receive a maximum weighting of 50%, which must be repurchased at a predetermined price by the issuing institutions at the request of the holder of the securities.